 The Japanese American Bar Association Educational Foundation (JEF) was created in 2006 to facilitate the awarding of scholarships to deserving law students and/or recent law school graduates.

-Awards are given in honor of Justice John F. Aiso, Justice Stephen K. Tamura, and Judge Edward Y. Kakita, highly distinguished and pioneering Asian American judges, and through the Lim Ruger Foundation.
+Awards are given in honor of Justice John F. Aiso, Justice Stephen K. Tamura, and Judge Edward Y. Kakita, highly distinguished and pioneering Asian American judges.
+Awards are also given in honor of Mr. M. Dick Osumi, a prominent civil rights and labor attorney, and through the Lim Ruger Foundation.

 Questions?
 E-mail JEFscholarship@gmail.com

 Justice John F. Aiso Scholarship.
 Justice Aiso served as the chief instructor of what became the Military Intelligence Service Language School.
 In 1953, he became the first Japanese American California state judge when Governor Earl Warren appointed him to the municipal court.
 He was later appointed to the Second Appellate District in 1968.

 Justice Stephen K. Tamura Scholarship.
 Justice Tamura was interned in Poston with his family and later served in the all-Nisei 442nd Regimental Combat Team.
 In 1961, Governor Pat Brown appointed him to the Orange County Superior Court and later elevated him to the Fourth Appellate District.
 Justice Tamura was the first Asian American to sit on the California Court of Appeal.
 He also served as Justice Pro Tem on the California Supreme Court.